ZhengZhiGeorge/SpatialNotes/Readme.md

 ## BRIR Dataset

 In this project, we use BRIR dataset from <https://zenodo.org/record/2641166#.Y7VygC-KFQJ>, which was captured in a concert hall and has great reverberation effect.

+## SoundFonts

+You can downloads SoundFonts from MuseScore: <https://musescore.org/en/handbook/3/soundfonts-and-sfz-files>

 ## Acknowledgement